benyboy84/TerraformCloud_ModulesRegistry/modules/module/README.md

 ### <a name="input_vcs_repo"></a> [vcs\_repo](#input\_vcs\_repo)

-Description:   (Optional) (Optional) Settings for the registry module's VCS repository.
+Description:   (Optional) Settings for the registry module's VCS repository.
 Forces a new resource if changed.
 One of `vcs_repo` or `module_provider` is required.
     display\_identifier         = (Required) The display identifier for your VCS repository.
 For most VCS providers outside of BitBucket Cloud, this will match the `identifier` string.
     identifier                 = (Required) A reference to your VCS repository in the format `<organization>/<repository>` where `<organization>` and `<repository>` refer to the organization (or project key, for Bitbucket Server) and repository in your VCS provider.
 The format for Azure DevOps is //\_git/.
     oauth\_token\_id             = (Optional) Token ID of the VCS Connection (OAuth Connection Token) to use.
 This conflicts with `github_app_installation_id` and can only be used if `github_app_installation_id` is not used.